docker/machine/README.md

  - `--cloudstack-api-url`: The API endpoint of your CloudStack environment.
 Default: $CLOUDSTACK_API_URL
  - `--cloudstack-api-key`: Your CloudStack API key.
 Default: CLOUDSTACK_API_KEY
  - `--cloudstack-secret-key`: Your CloudStack secret key.
 Default: CLOUDSTACK_SECRET_KEY
- - `--cloudstack-machinename`: The name of the machine.
-Default: `docker-host-xxxx`
  - `--cloudstack-no-public-ip`: Whether or not this machine is behind a public IP.
 Helpfull when having direct access to the IP addresses assigned by DHCP.
  - `--cloudstack-public-ip`: The public IP used to connect to the machine.
- - `--cloudstack-public-port`: The public port to open/forward to connect to the machine.
+ - `--cloudstack-public-port`: The public port to open/forward to connect to Docker, if empty it matches the private port.
+ - `--cloudstack-public-ssh-port`: The public port to open/forward to connect to SSH.
+Default: `22`
+ - `--cloudstack-private-port`: The private port for Docker to listen on.
 Default: `2376`
  - `--cloudstack-source-cidr`: The source CIDR block to give access to the machine.
 Default: `0.0.0.0/0`
  - `--cloudstack-explunge`: Whether or not to explunge the machine upon removal.
  - `--cloudstack-template`: The name of the template to use.